Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector accounts for 5.2% of the country’s GDP and nearly 18% of total employment (World Bank, latest data available), with corn, wheat, barley, fruits, vegetables, livestock and poultry being the main agricultural products.
+The agricultural sector accounts for 4.8% of the country’s GDP and nearly 17% of total employment (World Bank, latest data available), with corn, wheat, barley, fruits, vegetables, livestock, and poultry being the main agricultural products.
 Bosnia and Herzegovina has approximately 2.2 million hectares of agricultural land (43.2% of its total land area - FAO), and most of the farms are small in size and family-owned.
 The country is still a net food importer.
-According to the latest figures from the national statistical office, Bosnia's Federation maize crop stood at 173,232 tonnes in 2022, down by 18% y-o-y, while tobacco production increased by 8% to 298 tonnes.
+According to the latest figures from the national statistical office, Bosnia's Federation maize crop stood at 429,229 tonnes in 2023, while soybean production reached 15,816 tonnes.

-The industry sector represents 25.5% of GDP, employing around 32% of the workforce.
-Bosnia and Herzegovina mainly produces raw materials such as steel, coal, iron ore, lead, zinc and aluminium.
+The industrial sector employs 33.2% of the workforce.
+Bosnia and Herzegovina mainly produces raw materials such as steel, coal, iron ore, lead, zinc, and aluminum.
 Additionally, wood is a significant sector and export commodity.
-Other important production sectors are mineral and chemical products, machinery, mechanical appliances, textile and footwear.
+Other important production sectors are mineral and chemical products, machinery, mechanical appliances, textiles, and footwear.
 The overall value-added of the manufacturing sector is estimated at 14% of GDP (World Bank).
-Bosnia's industrial production recorded a yearly increase of 1.7% in 2022 according to figures from the national statistical office.
+Bosnia's industrial production declined by 3.8% on the year in 2023, according to figures from the national statistical office.

-Lastly, the service sector contributes 54.9% of GDP and more than half of total employment.
-The most important service sector of the economy is trade, followed by business services, transport and construction.
-Tourism had been growing fast in recent years; nevertheless, the impact of the COVID-19-induced crisis was severe.
-In 2022, the sector has been recovering: a total of over 1.7 million foreign tourists visited Bosnia and Herzegovina last year, up by 86% y-o-y, while the number of domestic tourists increased by 32% on the year to 2 million.
+Lastly, the service sector contributes 54.4% of GDP and half of total employment.
+The most important service sector of the economy is trade, followed by business services, transport, and construction.
+Tourism had been growing fast in recent years, and although it was impacted by the pandemic, it showed resilience: in 2023, the total number of tourists visiting the country reached 1.7 million, reflecting a 17.3% increase compared to the previous year.
+Additionally, total tourist overnights rose by 13.2% to 3.6 million during the same period.
 As per the latest figures by the European Banking Federation, 23 commercial banks operate in the country.

 Breakdown of Economic Activity By Sector Agriculture Industry Services